Basic use

 Note

-is hours.
+The unit of saved_th is hour.
 Here, there are 11 saved steps

 including the initial step (\(t=0\)), and the simulated time is 10 h.